naiborhujosua/naiborhujosua.github.io/_posts/2023-11-5-deeplearning-tensorflow.md

 ```

 Accuracy Score implementation on Scikit-learn
 With this code, we compare our ground truth or y_labels with the prediction (the largest predicted probability in test data ).
 The higher the score, the better accuracy we get.
 In this experiment after tuning a few hyperparameters like learning rate, how many epochs to run, and trying out Early Stoping, we get around a 90% accuracy score.
-You can check the code in the notebook.
+You can check the code in the [notebook](https://www.kaggle.com/code/naiborhujosua/mosquito-in-human-skin).

-Mosquito on human skin image classification on nbviewer
-Check out this Jupyter notebook!
-nbviewer.org

 In addition to that, you can see the visualization of how effective our accuracy score is by visualizing the predicted label and the ground truth on the confusion matrix table in the following images